 - Specialization: Students hone intellectual and professional abilities specific to the field or discipline.

 - Development of Liberal Arts Skills: Students advance their work towards mastery of liberal arts skills; they will be applying these skills independently, discerningly or in challenging contexts.

 - Integration: Students integrate knowledge gained from earlier studies, such as a capstone experience.

-For more information on how to change or add the L&S level designation, please see: Requesting "L&S Credit", Level, or Breadth undergraduate course designations
+For more information on how to change or add the L&S level designation, please see: Adding "L&S Credit", Level, or Breadth undergraduate course designations to courses (for departments)